 Then HK Express can be an excellent choice for you.
-You can save a ton of money by flying with a low-cost carrier while visiting all your favourite cities in Asia.
+You can save a ton of money by flying with the Hong Kong budget airline while visiting all your favourite cities in Asia.

 Definitely a yay!

-It has been such a saving grace for me in the past three years living in Hong Kong.
+It has been such a saving grace for me in the past four years living in Hong Kong.
 HK Express flies to most of the places I want to explore at ridiculously low prices.
 Flying with anyone else is hard.
-Their prices are hard to compete!
+Their prices are hard to compete with!

 I’m not an affiliate for HK Express, but I genuinely like the airline, the affordability, and the range of destinations the airline flies to.

-I hope you find this post useful.
+I hope you find HK Express review useful.
 Let me know in the comments if you like HK Express and have any memorable travel experiences with them.

 And if you like this post, please share it and pin it!